 Day trips from Puerto Vallarta

-While you’re in the city, you might as well take a few day trips to properly appreciate the beauty of this part of Mexico’s Pacific Coast.
-Here are five-day trips I recommend taking from Puerto Vallarta.
+Why not make the most of your time in this wonderful region and take a few day trips to properly appreciate the beauty of this part of Mexico’s Pacific Coast.
+There are so many things to do in Puerto Vallarta’s coastal region, but here are five-day trips I recommend taking.

 32. San Sebastian del Oeaste